 Tōhoku’s finest Zen temple, Zuigan-ji was established in AD 828.
-The present buildings were constructed in 1606 by Date Masamune to serve as a family temple.
-Zuigan-ji is undergoing a major restoration that will take until 2019 to complete.
-As a result, some buildings are closed and others are sheathed in tarps, though it's possible to enter them.
-Still open is the excellent Seiryūden (temple museum), which has a number of well-preserved relics from the Date family, including national treasures.
+The present buildings were constructed in 1606 by Date Masamune to serve as a family temple and the Hondo (main hall) has been beautifully restored to its former glory.
+Visitors pass by a series of dark wood chambers illuminated by golden doors painted with exquisite images of flora and fauna.
+Nearby the excellent Seiryūden (temple museum) has a number of well-preserved relics from the Date family, including national treasures.

 The temple is 500m north of Matsushima-kaigan Station.